elvalerin/the-real-devops-challenge/SOLUTIONS.md

 Challenge 1:

-I declare a new find method for returning only one result in JSON document format.
+I declared a new find method for returning only one single result in JSON document format.

 Challenge 2: